appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Shopify-B2C.md

 1. Easy Package Sharing & Installation: Two step Package Sharing, and One Click Installation lets you share and unzip your packages with ease and reduces time and effort, encouraging Citizen Integration.
 Know more on [Processflow Packaging](https://docs.appseconnect.com/processflow/processflow-packaging-overview/)
 2. Automated Business Cycle Integration: Lets you just to plug and play every cycle of your business process automatically between your selected applications Magento2 & Dynamics NAV.
-3. Pre-Implemented mappings: The process flows in this [package] are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
+3. Pre-Implemented mappings: The processflows in this are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
 However, you are always welcome in altering the [mappings](https://docs.appseconnect.com/processflow/customising-attribute-mapping/) as per your business process.
-4. Multiple Product Types Support: This package will enable you to sync product of types: Configurable products, bundle products & Simple Products etc.

-## Package Tech Specification
+## Package Setup

-This package consists the following configurations details:

-1. App Authentication Mechanism
-2. Packaged Processflows & Dependencies
-3. Action Filter configurations
-4. LookUp Mapping
-5. Extensions & Add-On Installation Details
-6. Adapter Compatibility Check
-7. Environment Selection
-8. Deployment
+You are few steps away from UNBOXing this package on your APPSeCONNECT Organisation.
+Check out the [Installation Manual](https://docs.appseconnect.com/processflow/processflow-package-installation/) for more details.
+Your installed package will be available in the **Installed Process Folder**.

+Study this documentation for the Configuration, Deploy & the Execution details.

 ## App Authentication Mechanism